kenharsch/ourvapes/README.md

 PostgresSQL uses its own user management system and calls users _roles_.
 It comes with one default role _postgres_.
 In order to login to the Postgres server in user role _postgres_ (e.g. to create other roles and new databases) we need to be logged in with username _postgres_ on our OS (Mac OS, Linux, Windows).

-On Linux this is done by:
+Fortunately the installation above (or Ubuntu per default, I'm not sure) creates a user _postgres_ on our system.
+We just have to login as such:
 ```
-$ sudo bash
-$ su - postgres
+$ sudo su - postgres
 ```

-The `sudo bash` will log you in as _root_ and the `su - postgres` will log you in as _postgres_.
-Therefore, to get back to your original login you have to exit twice:
+To get back to your original login you have to exit the _postgres_ login:
 ```
-$ exit
 $ exit
 ```

 ### Interacting with Postgres DB